-(C) Sinks or Latrines.-Company sinks (called also latrines), are pits dug in the earth, which are ordinarily 15 to 20 feet long, 2 feet wide, and 6 feet deep; with large organizations they may have to be somewhat longer.
+Sinks or Latrines.-Company sinks (called also latrines) are ordinarily 15 feet long, 2 feet wide, and 6 feet deep; with large organizations they may have to be somewhat longer.
 They are placed in line on that flank of the camp which is opposite the kitchens and in a situation sufficiently elevated so that storm waters will not flow into them.
 If any such risk exists, drainage ditches should be dug around them.
 Moreover, they must be far enough from the water-supply to obviate any danger of polluting the latter.
-They should be screened for privacy, lantern-lighted by night, and have an orderly to maintain them in a cleanly state.
-They are placed not less than 50 yards from the nearest occupied tents.
-Seats should be provided for 5 to 10 per cent. of the command, according to local conditions.

 Box Seats.-In fly season, seats with lids should be provided, and the open space beneath the seats is to be boxed in (or covered to the ground with muslin or sacking).
-In the preparation of these box seats it is desirable to pay attention to the following points: (1) Make seat holes oval instead of round; (2) leave 1⁄4 inch space at hinges of seat covers to allow for swelling of wood when wet by rains or cleansing solutions; (3) nail a piece of galvanized iron or tin below and in front of each seat to direct urine into the pit; (4) slope back of box well to rear, to avoid soiling with feces; (5) if the soil crumbles, rest the box on wooden sleepers and place a foot board at the pit edge.
+In the preparation of these box seats it is desirable to pay attention to the following points: (1) Make seat holes oval instead of round; (2) leave \(\frac{1}{4}\) inch space at hinges of seat covers to allow for swelling of wood when wet by rains or cleansing solutions; (3) nail a piece of galvanized iron or tin below and in front of each seat to direct urine into the pit; (4) slope back of box well to rear, to avoid soiling with feces; (5) if the soil crumbles, rest the box on wooden sleepers and place a foot board at the pit edge.
+The boxing should be removed every day and the pit burned out.
+This will require about 5 pounds of hay or straw, with 1 or 2 gallons of oil.
+The oil should be sprinkeld on the pit walls as well as upon the discharges.